Drowekorte/can-i-eat-that/README.md

 ## Description

-Can I Eat That? is an PWA designed for those who struggle to find the  .
-It allows single users or bands to sign-up, browse, search, post an opening, and reply to prospective members.
-The option to search categories allows a user to see results that match their specific criteria.
-Users/bands can create a profile which can be viewed by other users.
-Users/bands can post looking for other users/bands.
+Can I Eat That? is an PWA designed for those who struggle to find recipes that they can make with food allergies.
+Can I Eat That?
+Is a site where people with food allergies can go to help them search for recipes that they can make with a certain food allergy.
+You are given options to select from that will help narrow down your searches.
+Can I Eat That? is also for user that are on diets and users that are trying to eat health.
+There are options for users to select that will help them find recipes to go with all types of diets and healthy eating.

 ## License